Anfeh: Saint Catherine

 Built during the Crusades, it is Lebanon's only remaining Romanesque church.
 The Church of Saint Catherine was originally dedicated to the Holy Sepulcher.
 The dedication was later changed to Saint Catherine during the 17th century, when the church was restored by local inhabitants.
 The church is built of sandstone.
 It has a rectangular vaulted nave with an apse at its east end.
 There are two main doors, one to the west and the other to the north.
 A small, vaulted chamber built in the southwest corner of the church can be accessed from the inside of the nave.
 Another room was built over this chamber and used to be accessed by a swinging ladder.
 On top of these rooms was the original bell tower.
 The new bell tower was built in the mid-20th century in a different architectural style.
 There is also a funerary cave near the church of Saint Catherine, which was transformed into an oratory.
 It was decorated with a circle inscribed with two Greek letters (Alpha and Omega) representing the Christ.

 Saint Simeon and the Archangel Gabriel

 Built next to the Church of Saint Catherine, this 18th-century church was dedicated to both Saint Simeon and the Archangel Gabriel.
 Architectural elements typical of the 18th century can be observed in the structure, such as the jars embedded in the ceiling to reduce noise and echo inside the church.

 Saint George

 It is the biggest and main church of the town.
-Its dome adds a form to the skyline of Enfeh.
+Its dome adds a form to the skyline of Anfeh.